Community/Group Tours & activities

 The history of an infirmary in Worcester goes back to 1746.
 Starting as a voluntary subscription hospital it witnessed significant changes, especially once it had moved to the building now host to The Infirmary Museum.
 The introduction of antiseptics, anaesthetics and x-rays along with improvements in disease treatments and surgical advances through the formation of the National Health Service and a health service for all.

 Booking a tour means the group can delve into particular aspects of the infirmary's history and be led behind-the-scenes in exploring parts of the building not normally accessible to the public.
-There is a small charge of £3/head with a minimum of £15.
+Get in touch for fees.

 On site cafe is open during weekdays and Saturday mornings.
 If you have any questions you can call the museum on 01905 542373 or email InfirmaryMuseum@worc.ac.uk.